BerkeBuyukkopru/Full-Stack-E-Commerce-Project/README.md

 The admin seed only runs when there is no existing admin user.
 If an account already exists with the configured admin email, that user is promoted to `admin` and its password is refreshed from `AdminSeed:Password`.
 If an admin already exists, the seed process is skipped.

 After admin access is ready, catalog data can be created from the admin panel: categories, products, coupons, cargo companies, sliders, site settings, blog posts, and other content.
+A fresh database starts without catalog content until you create it from the admin dashboard.

 ---